NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        :ref:`source/32_step_2_npb_setup:SPICE Data Set Catalog File`.
      - No

+SPICEDS
+^^^^^^^

-In addition to the NPB Configuration File, if the meta-kernel is generated automatically, the SPICEDS file is the only bundle product that requires manual intervention.
-More details on SPICEDS are provided in the section :ref:`source/32_step_2_npb_setup:SPICE Data Set Catalog File`
+In addition to the NPB Configuration File - if the meta-kernel is generated automatically - the SPICEDS file is the only bundle product that requires manual intervention.
+More details on SPICEDS are provided in the section :ref:`source/32_step_2_npb_setup:SPICE Data Set Catalog File`.

+Readme File
+^^^^^^^^^^^

+The readme file configuration provides either the parameters required to generate the readme file by NPB or the path to an input readme file.

+If the readme file is generated by NPB, the readme file template will be used along with the elements included in the configuration:

+   * ``overview`` provides an overview of the archive and
+   * ``cognisant_persons`` indicates the institution responsible for the archive generation.

+If present these elements should have the same value for all archive releases.
+More information on the readme file is provided in section :ref:`source/22_pds4_spice_archive:Bundle Products Construction Rules`.

 Date Format